Restoring Optimal Brain Function

 - Apigenin: a bioflavonoid found in parsley, artichoke basil and celery

 - Luteolin: a bioflavonoid found in celery and green peppers

 - Baicalein: a flavonoid derived from a variety of skullcap known as scutellaria baicalensis

 - Resveratrol: a compound found in grapes and wine

 - Catechin: an antioxidant plant metabolite abundant in various tea leafs including green tea

 - Curcumin: an antioxidant compound found in the Indian spice of turmeric

-Certain other nutrients are supportive to dampen the neurodegenerative cascade and shift the energy metabolism away from this cycle leading to neuronal death.
+Certain other nutrients can dampen the neurodegenerative cascade.
 These include nutrients that support and protect our neurons against free radical activity and support normal neuronal mitochondrial activity.

 These beneficial substances include: